 Free NHS prescriptions for people with cancer

 Information and advice for patients

 Cancer Services

 You can get free NHS prescriptions if, at the time the prescription is dispensed to you, you are:

-- Undergoing treatment for cancer, or
+- Receiving treatment for cancer, or

 - Experiencing the effects of cancer, or

-- Experiencing the effects of treatment for cancer
+- Experiencing the effects of current or previous cancer treatment

 and

 You are entitled to treatment on the NHS

 How do I apply?

-If you are a patient already in active treatment for your cancer diagnosis you should ask your GP for an FP92A application form, which they should have a supply of.
-You need to make sure that this form is the most recent version - it should have a date no earlier than 1st January 2009 printed on it.
+How you apply will depend on your circumstances.
+If you are a patient already in active treatment for your cancer diagnosis you should ask your GP for an FP92A application form, which they should complete for you.
 Once the form is completed and signed by your GP, it will then need to be sent to the address on the form.
 A prepaid envelope should be supplied with the form.
 Ask your doctor if you can send it yourself - this is likely to speed up the process.
 If you are a patient about to start treatment for the first time following your diagnosis you will be given an FP92A application form by your Key Worker (Clinical Nurse Specialist) or Chemotherapy Nurse.
 If you have not been given a form at the start of your treatment, it is important that you ask for one.
 Once the form is completed and signed by the hospital doctor in charge of your care, it will then need to be sent to the address on the form.
 A prepaid envelope should be supplied with the form.
 Ask your doctor/nurse if you can send it yourself - this is likely to speed up the process.
 What happens next?